 • Head fog

 Should you be suffering with withdrawal symptoms with Krataom use, you may have been taken too much for your body.
 Bear in mind that people’s body chemistry is not the same and their tolerance level is also different.
 And, changes in these makeups can happen over time.
 Everybody will suffer withdrawal differently – some longer than others.
 However, you can reduce the symptoms by stopping the use of Kratom extract or powder for a week.
 This ensures the receptors will re-tune their sensitivity levels to get rid of the tolerance you built up.
-Check out our guide to the effects of Kratom strains here.

 If you want to use Kratom once more, be sure you decrease your dosage.
 The majority of Kratom strains have a dosage threshold of one to two grams with no more than five grams.
 Watch your emotions and thoughts are with these doses.
 If you used kratom for a long time, you may think these doses are too small.
 However, your body will quickly adjust to it and give you the benefits you had enjoyed previously with no kratom withdrawal.